 When looking at your jumping and landing, try to ensure you absorb the force of your landing by bending at the hip, knee and ankle – think squatting.
 If you need, exaggerate this movement in practice so that you feel comfortable to support yourself without locking at the knees when you are out training and playing– they’ll thank you for it!

 But why do females have more trouble with controlling their trunks (and therefore their knees) relative to males?
 As females mature, they also increase body mass and carry proportionally more fat body mass than their male counterparts.
 Their centre of mass is also now higher off the ground and therefore harder to control and balance.
-After the adolescent growth spurt, males get what is called a “neuromuscular spurt” where they progress in muscular development and become proportionately more powerful.
+After the adolescent growth spurt, males get what is called a “neuromuscular spurt” where they progress in muscular development and muscle strength, and become proportionately more powerful.
 In females however, the ratio between the size of their body and the power output of their body basically stays the same after a growth spurt and does not adapt to the increased demands of a bigger, more mature body.

 This now means that whilst moving in the air or when changing direction, the muscles that make up the core (abdominals, hip and pelvic muscles) of a female athlete will struggle to control and coordinate the top half, placing more strain through the lower limbs to hold her upright.
 With the added pace of a match coupled with fatigue or the gentle nudge of an opponent, we unfortunately see a recipe for ACL disaster.